 Open our Aggregate Management Policy document

 Regular road grading occurs to provide a safe driving surface for the traveling public and to preserve the investment in the road infrastructure.
 Currently approximately 1450 km of County gravel surface is split into eight areas of grader responsibility, each operator maintains about 181 km of road.
 Roads are graded regularly based on a grading rotation of approximately 20 working days (once a month).
 Roads with higher use are graded more frequently and low use roads are graded less frequently.
 A rural road study was completed in 2012 to better help understand road use and traffic patterns, establishing Arterial (heavy use), Collector (moderate use) and local (low use) roads.
 Additionally traffic patterns change seasonally due to agriculture and industry activities that all determine grading frequency.
-Grading season typically occurs when temperatures are greater than freezing (ground must be thaw), months of May though to October.
+Grading season typically occurs when temperatures are greater than freezing (ground must be thawed).
+This occurs generally in the months of May though to October.

 Collector and Local gravel road surfaces are typically 8 meters (26 ¼ feet) wide and Arterial roads are typically 9 meters (29 ½ feet) wide.
 The crown on gravel roads is 4%, allowing for safe driving and promote effective drainage of water of the surface during rain events.
 Grader operators utilize a four pass grading technique to maintain desired width and crown.